pukaishubho/pukaishubho/README.md

 # pukaishubho
 ### Hi there, I’m Banerjee 👋
 ##
-- ☢️ I’m currently working as an PhD student at UMass Lowell,🇺🇸
+- ☢️ I’m currently working as a PhD student at UMass Lowell,🇺🇸
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other
 - 🥅 2022 Goals: Study and contribute to Opensource projects and Nuclear engneering.